Neural tube defects

 - White rice

-You also can get folic acid from some fruits and vegetables.
+Some fruits and vegetables are good sources of folic acid.
 When folic acid is naturally in a food, it’s called folate.
-Good sources of folate are:
+Foods that are good sources of folate are:

-If an NTD is diagnosed early in pregnancy, you can talk to your health care provider to learn more about your baby’s condition and birth and treatment options.
+If you find out that your baby has an NTD, talk to your health care provider to learn more about your baby’s condition and options for birth and treatment.
 For example:

-- You can plan to have your baby in a medical center that specializes in caring for babies with NTDs.
+- You can plan to have your baby in a hospital that specializes in caring for babies with NTDs.
 This way your baby can have any necessary surgery or treatment soon after birth.